 The Age of Sail & Steam was a generation in which the world saw a pairing of the old and new technologies before one would render obsolete the other.
 My stories of Napoleon's South America take place in an alternate history.
-In my world, Napoleon Bonaparte escaped final exile, avoids his great reward by two decades, and the Napoleonic Wars continue, moving from the Old World to the New.
+In my world, Bonaparte escaped final exile, avoids his great reward by two decades, and the Napoleonic Wars continue, moving from the Old World to the New.
 Inspired by the stories of C.S.
-Forester, James Clavell, Bernard Cornwell, Richard Woodman, and many others, I wanted to carry the great naval adventures inspired by the Napoleonic Wars into the Age of Sail & Steam.
+Forester, James Clavell, Bernard Cornwell, Richard Woodman, and countless others, I wanted to continue the great naval adventures of the Napoleonic Wars into the Age of Sail & Steam.

-My inspiration came from a brief passage in Donald Thomas’ Cochrane, Britannia’s Last Sea King.
-This biography is a detailed and engaging examination of Lord Thomas Cochrane's extraordinary life.
-Cochrane was the 10th Earl of Dundonald, 1st Marquess of Maranhão and lived the sort of life that would not be credible were it presented as fiction.
+The inspiration for this came from a brief passage in Donald Thomas’ Cochrane, Britannia’s Last Sea King; a detailed and engaging examination of Lord Thomas Cochrane's extraordinary life.
+Cochrane was the 10th Earl of Dundonald, 1st Marquess of Maranhão and lived the sort of life that would not be credible as a work of fiction.
 His father was the 9th Earl of Dundonald, a scientist who invented gas lighting and tar pitch hulls.
 Cochrane inherited his father's ingenuity and imagination.
 His mind was fertile and energetic.
 He saw the potential of the steam engine years before the technology could actually implement it.
+He developed 'weapons of mass destruction' that were considered too terrible to use and were kept secret until the Great War.

 While many of the most significant overall historical events have changed, I have tried to remain faithful to the cultural and societal context and historical details that would not otherwise be effected by Napoleon's South America.
 I have tried to reasonably and logically extrapolate those details that would be changed.
-As for those details that do not seem reasonably extrapolated or are just plain wrong, hearing about those from you, my gentle readers, is the fun of writing them.
-I try to create logical reasons for these issues within the context of my world, but am also happy to admit when I get it wrong - well, maybe not happy.
+As for those details that do not seem reasonably extrapolated or are just plain wrong, hearing about those from you, my gentle readers, is the fun in writing them.
 Comments and criticisms, constructive or otherwise are appreciated.